tejashree1modak/TM_Putnam_Lab_Notebook/_posts/2020-07-01-ddRAD_analysis_post_SNP_filtering.md

      pop   0.0000000 0.2521562
 ```

-2. Pairwise Fst by location
+2. Pairwise Fst by location:
 This was calculated using the Nie method.
 All four locations were compared to each other.
 ![Pairwise Fst by location](https://github.com/tejashree1modak/TM_Putnam_Lab_Notebook/blob/master/images/ddRAD_analysis_out/PairwiseFst_Nei.png)